douglaspcardoso/moduscreate/readme.md

 This application was created using Laravel 5.4 PHP Framework for development of the API and [GuzzleHTTP](http://docs.guzzlephp.org/en/latest/) to make the necessaries requests for the NHTSA API and handle the responses.

+## Requirements
+- I recommend to use PHP 7.0.9 which was the one used during the development of this API

 ## Installation

 - Use Git to clone this project